-It’s a cloudy day here in Michigan and I was thinking about how easy it would be to lay on my sofa with my cavapoo, Sheva, and watch HGTV and eat popcorn all day.
+It’s a cloudy day here and I was thinking about how easy it would be to lay on my sofa with my cavapoo, Sheva, and watch HGTV and eat popcorn all day.
 Instead of giving in to the flashy allure of housing renovations, I decided that it might be fun to share with you a bit of a conversation I had with one of my clients from last week.

 Rene is a 56-year-old female who is contemplating entering retirement.
 She has a pension from the state and has enjoyed a satisfying career of over 30 years in her industry.
 Her job inspires her and she enjoys academic and the physical challenge of her employment.
 However, one of her biggest fears in retirement is the old adage “if you don’t use it you’ll lose it.”
 She’s terrified of losing her cognitive faculties and we were talking about solutions to enjoying a retirement that is relaxing and cultivates a life of cognitive crispness.